 Contracts for the job went to Northern Construction Company, JW Stewart Limited, and Boyles Brothers Drilling Company, and work began in November 1955.
 A camp established on Quadra Island was connected by causeway to Maud Island.
 An average of 75 men lived at the base camp.
 Three shifts of hard rock miners worked around the clock advancing six feet per day on a 570-foot (174 m) shaft sunk from Maud Island.

 From the shaft, a 2,500-foot (762 m) tunnel was driven to the base of Ripple Rock, where it divided into branches for the two pinnacles.
 From vertical tunnels 300 feet (91 m) high there extended a series of “coyote” tunnels into which the explosives were placed.
 Fourteen hundred tons (1,270 tonnes) of Nitramex 2H explosives (10 times the amount needed for a similar explosion above water) were packed into the drilled rock.

-Every possible affect of the world's largest non-atomic blast was carefully considered and precautions made.
+Every possible effect of the world’s largest non-atomic blast was carefully considered and precautions made.